tolyadouble/slack-timezone-py/README.md

 <pre>
 python slack-timezone-py.py YOUR_SLACK_TOKEN
 </pre>
-* if you want to see teammate nicknames near timeze please add '-n' :
+* if you want to see teammate nicknames near timezone please add '-n' :
 <pre>
 python slack-timezone-py.py YOUR_SLACK_TOKEN -n
 </pre>